Syncplay client guide

 Enable chat output in media player (mpv only for now) – Show chat messages within the media player itself (if supported by media player).
 This might also change how Syncplay notifications are displayed to use the chat system rather than the default media player OSD message system.

 Chat output font – Font used for when displaying chat messages and notifications.
+This changes what you see on your screen, not what other people see on their screen.

 Output mode – How chat messages are displayed.
 In the default ‘chatroom style’ mode the media player displays notifications followed by messages, with newer messages below the earlier ones in a manner similar to a standard chatroom or messenger service but with the chat messages disappearing after a number of seconds without any messages.
 In the ‘scrolling style’ messages scroll from the right side of the screen to the left and disappear when they leave the screen.